Utkarsh-Shukla12/Bike-sharing-Prediction/README.md

 ## Autor's Notes

-Hi  there!!!
-I have completed this project as First project for my Deep Learning Nanodegree's.
+Hi  there!!
+I have completed this project as First reuirement towards my Deep Learning Nanodegree.
 Please feel free to go through the code and use whole are any specific part of this project. :D

 _**Utkarsh Shukla**_